ezramoss/Hand-Tracking-Cursor/README.md

 # Hand-Tracking-Cursor
-A simple python program that will all you to control your mouse cursor with your hand.
+A simple python program that will allow you to control your mouse cursor with your hand.

 How to use: